Register for Holt Adoptee Camp! Sign Up →

 Holt helps develop the ILEA program in the Philippines

-The Independent Living & Educational Assistance (ILEA) program empowers young adults who grew up in orphanages to achieve independence and self-reliance.
+The Independent Living & Educational Assistance (ILEA) program empowers young adults who grow up in orphanages to achieve independence and self-reliance.
 While some ILEA scholars have worked toward a high school diploma and then opened their own businesses, nearly half have graduated from vocational courses or completed four-year university degrees.

-January 1, 2001
+2001

 Holt begins work in Uganda